tjcrone/ddci/reports/ddci_report_2017.md

 *3.4 Maintain a Data Delivery Manager in OOI 2.0*

-A person or small group should be retained in a management position at the level of the MIOs that has the primary goal of overseeing data delivery to the scientific community, is responsive to the needs of the scientific community, and has oversight authority over all management components of the cyberinfrastructure system and administration so that decisions about the cyberinfrastructure can be made with the needs of the scientific community at the forefront.
+A person should be identified that has the primary goal of overseeing data delivery to the scientific community, is responsive to the needs of the scientific community, and has oversight authority over all management components of the cyberinfrastructure system and administration so that decisions about the cyberinfrastructure can be made with the needs of the scientific community at the forefront.

 **4 Summary**